datacommonsorg/data/docs/representing_statistics.md

 and the MCF node

 ```
-Node: dcid:StatisticalPopulationExample2
+Node: StatisticalPopulationExample2
 typeOf: schema:StatisticalPopulation
 populationType: dcs:MortalityEvent
 location: dcid:geoId/48453
-causeOfDeath: XYZ
+causeOfDeath: dcs:ChronicKidneyDisease
 ```
-encodes the clause "deaths in Travis County where the cause of death was XYZ".
+encodes the clause "deaths in Travis County where the cause of death was chronic kidney disease".

-StatisticalPopulationExample1(&2) is an abstract set--it does
-not correspond to a particular set of people who satisfy that constraint at a certain point in time, but rather, to an abstract specification, about which we can make observations that are grounded at a particular point in time.
+Each `StatisticalPopulation` is an abstract set--it does not correspond to a particular set of people who satisfy that constraint at a certain point in time, but rather, to an abstract specification, about which we can make observations that are grounded at a particular point in time.
 We now